-For non-life threatening cases of IBS, research from Illinois Medical Center in 2017 has shown that Bifidobacterium infantis, but only when used in a multi-strain probiotic, can make a very big improvement and can even cure the disease.
-Chris Woollams has designed a Probiotic (Probio8 Max) with exactly this formula.
+For non-life threatening cases of Irritable Bowel Syndrome, or IBS, research from Illinois Medical Center in 2017 has shown that Bifidobacterium infantis, but only when used in a multi-strain probiotic with other Lactic Acid bacteria, can make a very big improvement and can even cure the disease.
+Chris Woollams has designed a Probiotic (Probio8 Max) with including this probiotic bacterium in the formula.

 The probiotic contains 8 strains of bacteria – one, L.rhamnosus, is known to reduce leaky gut and holes in the gut wall, another is B. infantis.
 The probiotic contains absolutely no glutamate as this is known as a fuel source for cancer.